robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 #### 2.3.1: Cache some `path` checks

-The first step to removing the `path` field was to cache some traversals of it.
-Once certain actions are performed in the path, the game's state is affected for the rest of the decision path.
-To check for these states, the entirety of `path` was scanned for these actions.
+The first step to removing the `path` field was to avoid traversing it.
+In the game, once certain actions are performed, the game's state is affected for the rest of the decision path.
+To check for these states, the entirety of `path` was scanned for these special actions.
 To optimize this, I added some booleans to the `GameState` struct that kept track of whether those special actions had been performed yet.

-This change was a 5% speedup.
-Small, but made way for totally removing `path` from `GameState`
+This change caused a 5% speedup.
+Though small, it made way for totally removing `path` from `GameState`

-#### 2.3.2: Remove `path`
+#### 2.3.2: Yeet `path`

 ```diff
  struct GameState {